kchilds1/FreeCodeCamp/JavaScript Algorithms and Data Structures Certification/Basic Algorithm Scripting/Factorialize a Number/README.md

 - Also in the for loop instead of i < num as if i = 0, I used i<= num to include 1 in the loop.
 Then for loop will iterate and increment on the next loop.
 - I checked to make sure my for loop was looping correctly by console.log(i)
 - Multiply numForFactorial by i.
--The return numForFactorial.
+- The return numForFactorial.
 If 5 was the parameter put into the function as a parameter, then numForFactorial would be 120 since 1 * 2 * 3 * 4 * 5 = 120.

 ## Course can be found at [freecodecamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-algorithm-scripting/factorialize-a-number)